coryhouse/react-slingshot/docs/FAQ.md

 To hit the external URL, all devices must be on the same LAN.
 So this may mean your dev machine needs to be on the same Wifi as the mobile devices you're testing.

 ### What about the Redux Devtools?
-They're not included at this time to keep the project simple.
-If you're interested, Barry Staes created a [branch with the devtools incorporated](https://github.com/coryhouse/react-slingshot/pull/27).
+Install the [Redux devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) in Chrome Developer Tools.
+If you're interested in running Redux dev tools cross-browser, Barry Staes created a [branch with the devtools incorporated](https://github.com/coryhouse/react-slingshot/pull/27).

 ### Hot reloading isn't working!
 Hot reloading doesn't always play nicely with stateless functional components at this time.
 [This is a known limitation that is currently being worked](https://github.com/gaearon/babel-plugin-react-transform/issues/57).
 To avoid issues with hot reloading for now, use a traditional class-based React component at the top of your component hierarchy.